atlesn/rrr/examples/http/http_push_mqtt.md

   * Keeps track of open connections and their handle IDSs
   * Stores unsent messages coming from **mqttclient**
   * Runs its `source` subroutine on a regular basis to check if anything is to be sent/_pushed_ to the clients cuurently connected
+* A **web broser** runs a Javascript which ensures that a connection to the server is always open

 How it works: